 Gottesdiener has led many of SOM’s most complex and challenging projects in New York City, where he is fully committed to enhancing the built environment.
 Deeply involved in the revitalization of the World Trade Center site, Gottesdiener has played a major role in the planning, design, and construction of 13 million square feet of commercial development in collaboration with the agencies overseeing the site's memorial, cultural, and transportation functions.
 He has led two key projects: 7 World Trade Center, which opened in 2006, and One World Trade Center, which opened in 2014.

 Other high-profile Manhattan projects include the Time Warner Center mixed-use development, the New York Mercantile Exchange headquarters, a new academic building for the John Jay College of Criminal Justice, a residential tower at 101 Warren Street, and the renovation of the landmark Lever House tower.
-Currently he is working on Moynihan Station, which entails transforming the historic James Farley Post Office Building into a modern transit hub.
-Gottesdiener's distinguished portfolio also features interiors for financial and corporate clients such the New York Stock Exchange, Alcoa, and Citibank.
+Gottesdiener's distinguished portfolio also features interiors for financial and corporate clients such as the New York Stock Exchange, Alcoa, and Citibank.

 The breadth of Gottesdiener’s experience is further demonstrated by his global work.
 International projects include the AIG Tower in Hong Kong, Tokyo Midtown in Japan, Lotte Super Tower in Seoul, and the Four Seasons Hotel and Residences in Mexico City.
 Moreover, he has managed projects in the Philippines and Brazil totaling more than 9 million square feet.